Dynamics of detonations with a constant mean flow divergence: Conclusion

 \section{Conclusion}

-The present work addressed the question of whether mean field macroscopic models are suitable to describe the dynamics of real cellular detonations in gases.
-This question was posed in the framework of detonations with stream-tube area divergence that is kept constant, as to generate attenuated detonations in steady state.
-The experiments have demonstrated that cellular detonations in both the weakly unstable (2C$_2$H$_2$+5O$_2$+21Ar) and strongly unstable mixture (C$_3$H$_8$+5O$_2$) had a constant propagation speed in the diverging section.
-This strongly suggests that a macroscopic mean field description is worthwhile for both weakly unstable and strongly unstable cellular gaseous detonations.
+The present work showed that an exponential horn technique can be used to generate detonations with a constant mean lateral mass divergence.
+Multi-dimensional simulations of weakly unstable detonations and experiments have demonstrated that cellular detonations had a constant mean propagation speed in the diverging section.
+This confirms that a macroscopic mean field description is worthwhile for both weakly unstable and strongly unstable cellular gaseous detonations.

-Three types of models were tested to describe these dynamics: empirical models tuned to the experiments, steady wave predictions based on the underlying chemistry and inviscid non-steady multi-dimensional simulations.
-From a purely empirical point of view, it was shown that effective reaction models can be tuned against such experiments.
-Future study should address the utility of such macroscopic models in predicting other dynamic phenomena of detonations, such as direct initiation or diffraction problems.

-Secondly, unsteady cellular simulations of the inviscid reactive gasdynamic equations were performed for the 2C$_2$H$_2$+5O$_2$+21Ar system with a chemical kinetic model derived from the underlying multi-step chemical decomposition of this fuel.
-It was shown that the simulations were in excellent agreement with experiment for moderate divergence rates, but some minor discrepancies were observed near the limits.
-Overall, it can be concluded that inviscid type calculations can reproduce the experimental results correctly in this type of weakly unstable detonations.

-The unsteady simulations also served to comment on the relevancy of the steady state models to capture unstable cellular detonation dynamics \textit{for the same kinetic mechanism}.
-It was found that the cellular simulations of inviscid detonations lead to departures from the steady wave prediction.
-The unstable cellular simulations gave rise to larger velocity deficits at a given global divergence rate, as well as to a smaller maximum divergence rate.
-This comparison highlighted that inviscid cellular detonations may have narrower limits than predicted by steady models, confirming previous observations.